JSBmanD/docs/pages/integrations/mparticle-export.md

     ![Ads Partner Management](/_assets/img/ingredients/data-integrations/search-for-integration.png)

+    [block:callout]
+{
+  "type": "note",
-    !!! note "We've upgraded our Data Integrations!"
- 		    We've upgraded our Data Integrations to use people-based attribution.
+  "title": "We've upgraded our Data Integrations!", "body": "We've upgraded our Data Integrations to use people-based attribution.
 If you see the below screen instead of the screenshot above, please click <notranslate>"Preview Now"</notranslate> to upgrade to our updated integrations.
-We will be deprecating our legacy integrations in 2018.
+We will be deprecating our legacy integrations in 2018."
+}
+[/block]

         ![Ads Partner Management](/_assets/img/ingredients/data-integrations/legacy-data-integrations.png)